emir-ertan/Terraform-Based-AWS-Multi-Tenant-Architecture-Implementation/README.md

-# Terraform AWS Tenant Architecture
+# Terraform-Based AWS Multi-Tenant Architecture Implementation

 This repository contains Terraform modules and examples for deploying a multi-tenant architecture on AWS.
 The architecture includes a Virtual Private Cloud (VPC) with public and private subnets, NAT gateways for outbound internet access from private subnets, and EC2 instances.